Pulled hamstring: Epidemiology

 The hamstrings undergo a complex dynamic process during gait, making it unsurprising that they are frequently injured.
 They must first contract concentrically during the end of the stance phase in order to bend the knee and allow the foot (along with dorsiflexion at the ankle) to clear the ground.
 At the end of the swing phase, the hamstrings must eccentrically contract while applying a braking moment to knee extension, then immediately change functions to again concentrically contract and produce hip extension.
 Studies have shown that "the hamstring group reaches peak elongation and acts eccentrically at the hip and knee during the late swing phases of running" and that "the hamstrings are most active and develop the greatest torques at the hip and knee during the late swing through midstance phase of running."
 Thus, the hamstrings reach their maximum length while attempting to forcefully contract eccentrically and switch functions to immediately produce a concentric contraction, which makes the terminal part of swing phase the most vulnerable for injury.

 There have been many other proposed predisposing factors to injury.
 These include muscle weakness, muscle imbalance, poor flexibility, fatigue, inadequate warm up, poor neuromuscular control, and poor running technique.
 One of the few predisposing factors that most researchers agree upon however is previous hamstring injury.
 Brokett et al. (2004) stated that "the athletes most at risk of a hamstring strain are those with a previous history of such injury" and noted that 34% of the hamstring injuries were recurrences."
 Cameron et al. also found that 34% of injuries recur in the same season.
 Arnason et al. generalized these numbers, saying that previous injury was in itself an independent risk factor for re-injury.

+When examining sprint related activities, strengthening programs should target exercises associated with horizontal force production and high levels of hamstring activity.
+When analyzing correlations between exercises like the Upright-hip-extension and the Nordic hamstring curl without hip flexion, a demonstration of no more than an average of 60% hamstring activation was measured.
+This is less stress than is seen in maximal sprinting.
+Sprint related activities like the A-Switch, A-Skip, Bounding, dribbles, etc., progressed to maximal sprinting display better physical preparation and specificity.
+This is conjunction with isometric variations like the hamstring iso-hold, iso-switch, iso-catch, along with the Upright-hip-extension and Nordic hamstring without hip flexion compliment as strength exercises.
+Typical return to play protocols for hamstring strain for sprint demands must include the sprint related activities above progressing to qualities like acceleration, late acceleration, maximum velocity, and speed endurance for effective rehabilitation and preparation for sport demands.
+Thus exercises like the Upright-Hip-Extension and Nordic Hamstring Curl without Hip Flexion in isolation will not adequately prepare for sport related activities.